guilhermesimoes/guilhermesimoes.github.io/_posts/2016-10-23-d3-encoding-values-as-circles.md

 ---
 layout:   block
 title:    "D3: Encoding values as circles"
-subtitle: "Avoid the mistake of using a linear scale with a circle radius"
+subtitle: "Avoid the mistake of using a linear scale with a circle radius."
 date:     2016-10-23 13:53:17 +0100
 image:
   path:   /assets/images/values-as-circles.png